Skip to content

 Formatting your inputs

-When formatting the inputs please note that ViroConstrictor does not support circular reference information (and related information).
-Analysing a circular virus, such as HPV, is possible as long as the analysis itself happens with a 'linear' input reference and matching primers/GFF.
+Please note that ViroConstrictor does not support circular reference data.
+Analysing a circular virus, such as HPV, is possible as long as the analysis uses a linear input reference with matching primers and GFF.

 Formatting your input primers

-The formatting of the input primer names may directly impact your analysis results.
+ViroConstrictor accepts two primer input formats: BED and FASTA.
+The formatting of primer names directly impacts your analysis results.

-In order to get optimal results, please make sure the fasta headers in your fasta file with primers are formatted properly.
+For optimal results, ensure that the FASTA headers in your primer file are formatted correctly.

 >{primer-name}_{primer-number}_{orientation}

-It's important that the primers which together form a single amplicon have the same primer-name and number.
+It is important that primers forming a single amplicon share the same primer name and number.

 Example of formatted primer names from the ArticV3 SARS-CoV-2 sequencing protocol